-All students are expected to behave respectfully toward each other and toward school staff and adhere to the guidelines of DASA.
+All students are expected to behave respectfully toward each other and toward school staff.
 It should be noted that misconduct at the end of one school year may carry consequences into the following school year.
 Special note for Seniors: Misconduct at the end of a senior's school year may jeopardize his/her privilege of participating in the graduation ceremonies.